Bimodal Camera Pose Prediction for Endoscopy: Methods

-\textbf{Class net:} We propose a classification network that classifies relative poses into insertion $t_{z} > 0$ or withdrawal $t_{z} < 0$ movements, where $t_{z}$ denotes the translation along the $z$ axis based on the projection matrix $\Omega_\tau = {P}_{\tau}^{-1} {P}_{\tau+k}$.
+\textbf{Class net:} The output of the correlation layer is passed on to the class net that classifies relative poses into insertion $t_{z} > 0$ or withdrawal $t_{z} < 0$ movements, where $t_{z}$ denotes the translation along the $z$ axis based on the projection matrix $\mathbf{\Omega}_\tau = {\textbf{P}}_{\tau}^{-1} {\textbf{P}}_{\tau+k}$.
 In other words, the translation along the $z$-axis is classified into two \textit{bins}.
 Our network first embeds each image of a pair $(I_{\tau},{I}_{\tau+k})$ into a $256\times16\times16$ feature vector using a ResNet-18 architecture referred to as $f$.
-The embedded images are then concatenated along the feature dimension and passed into both the classification net $\mathcal{C}$ and a regression net $\mathcal{R}$.
-The class net is a simple 3-layer fully concatenated network with dropout layers with high dropout probability (0.5) as proposed in \cite{mahendran2018mixed}.
+The embedded images are then concatenated along the feature dimension and passed into both the classification net $\mathcal{C}$ and a pose regression net $\mathcal{R}$.
+The class net is a simple 3-layer fully connected network with dropout layers with high dropout probability (0.5) as proposed in \cite{mahendran2018mixed}.
 It outputs a 2D vector that is passed through a softmax layer and can be interpreted as the probability $\mathbb{P}$ that the input image is from bin ${B_1}$ or bin ${B_2}$, respectively:

-where \textit{B1} and \textit{B2} represent two sets of relative poses ${P}$, such that ${P} \in B_1 \iff {P}^{-1} \in B_2$.
+where ${B_1}$ and ${B_2}$ represent two sets of relative poses ${P}$, such that ${P} \in B_1 \iff {P}^{-1} \in B_2$.
 As we assume that each class is normally distributed we train the classification network with cross entropy loss

 \textbf{Representation of relative pose:} There are different ways to represent camera poses.
 As a rotation matrix has many almost zero entries, it is not a good representation for a network to learn.
 Therefore, we use the logarithms of unit quaternions in this work.
 They are represented as a 3D vector that can be mapped to the 4D unit quaternion as proposed in \cite{brahmbhatt2018geometry}.
 The pose error